Halo 2: Audio

 Halo 2s soundtrack was composed primarily by Martin O'Donnell and his musical partner Michael Salvatori, the team that had composed the critically acclaimed music of Halo.
 O'Donnell noted in composing the music for Halo 2 that "making a sequel is never a simple proposition.
 You want to make everything that was cool even better, and leave out all the stuff that was weak."
-O'Donnell made sure that no part of the game would be completely silent, noting "Ambient sound is one of the main ways to immerse people psychologically.
+O'Donnell made sure that no part would be completely silent, noting "Ambient sound is one of the main ways to immerse people psychologically.
 A dark room is spooky, but add a creaking floorboard and rats skittering in the walls and it becomes really creepy."
 Halo 2, unlike its predecessor, was mixed to take full advantage of Dolby 5.1 Digital surround sound.

-In the summer of 2004, producer Nile Rodgers and O'Donnell decided to release the music from Halo 2 on two separate CDs; the first (Volume One) would contain all the themes present in the game as well as music "inspired" by the game; the second would contain the rest of the music from the game, much of which was incomplete, as the first CD was shipped before the game was released.
+In the summer of 2004, producer Nile Rodgers and O'Donnell decided to release the music from Halo 2 on two separate CDs.
+The first, contained all the themes in Halo 2 as well as music "inspired" by it; the second contained the rest of the music from the game, much of which was incomplete, as the first CD was shipped before the game was released.
 The first CD was released on November 9, 2004, and featured guitar backing by Steve Vai.
 Additional tracks included various outside musicians, including Steve Vai, Incubus, Breaking Benjamin, and Hoobastank.
 The Halo 2 Original Soundtrack: Volume Two CD, containing the game music organized in suite form, was released on April 25, 2006.